 Twitter is, of course, the King of witty one-liners.
 Make use of click-to-tweet plugins and catchy 140 character phrases from your own content will be easily retweetable for the readers.
 It’s a little step, but it’ll make a big difference in encouraging readers to share your content.

-*Whispers the word ‘evergreen’*.
+*Whispers the word ‘evergreen content’*.
 Doesn’t it all seem a bit of a waste to put all this effort into one post if you’re only going to share it once?
 There’s no shame in continuing to repost until everyone and their cat has stumbled upon your content.
 If you’re creating successful evergreen material, it’s going to be valuable and interesting to your audience, so don’t be shy in spreading it around.

 It’s not just about making your content a work of brilliance the first time around; it’s key to maintain its usefulness.
 Revisit your content now and then and make sure the facts are still up-to date relevant.
 Your readers will shower you in link-backs.